ZERO PARADES Gameplay, Skills, and Encounters Guide

 What Kind Of RPG Is It

-This is a pre-release guide checked on May 19, 2026.
-It uses the official ZERO PARADES press page, live Steam listing, storefront pages, and public preview coverage.
-Final walkthrough routes, achievements, choices, endings, and performance need hands-on verification after the PC release.
+This launch-day guide was checked on May 21, 2026 before broad player-route data existed.
+It uses the official ZERO PARADES press page, live Steam listing, storefront pages, ZA/UM posts on r/ZeroParades, official YouTube videos, and public review or preview coverage.
+Final walkthrough routes, achievements, choices, endings, player-review sentiment, and launch performance still need hands-on verification after the PC build unlocks.

 Skills Conditioning And Checks